Family Law, Divorce Attorney in West Palm Beach, Florida

 However, if the parties are contentious, if there’s a reason to believe that a party is not entitled to equal timesharing, if financial information is missing or unreliable, or to be fully represented by a private attorney, it is recommended that the party file in circuit court to determine parental responsibility, time-sharing, retroactive support if applicable, child support and any other matter related to the parties and the child.

 In conclusion, an experienced Florida family law attorney can help you determine and establish paternity rights.
 Such an attorney should review your options and your needs with regard to relocation of either party, parental responsibility, time-sharing, make up timesharing (if applicable), child support, retroactive child support (if applicable), claims for attorney’s fees and the like.
-The attorney will assess the situation and decide on the perfect course of action.
+The Family Law Attorney will assess the situation and decide on the perfect course of action.

 Don’t believe the myth that a signature on the Birth Certificate is sufficient.
 You don’t want to be left in the dust when decisions are made in your absence and without your consent, including but not limited to, your child and his/her mother moving away from Florida.
 Contact the Quattro Firm to ensure that you secure your rights to your child.